-Forwards are just like futures except the latter is standardized contracts, whereas forwards are customized contracts between two parties in which settlement takes place on a specific date in the future at a specific price.
+Forwards are just like futures except the latter are standardized contracts, whereas forwards are customized contracts between two parties in which settlement takes place on a specific date in the future at a specific price.

 Options are types of derivatives contracts between an option writer and a buyer which gives them the right to buy/sell the underlying such as assets, other derivatives, etc. at a particular price on a given date.
-If used in combination with option strategies it can be a good profit making machine.
+If used in combination with option strategies it can be a good profit-making machine.